david-mark-llc/jessie/README.md

 Jessie has a flat API.
 It is just a list of functions.
 Each function has many renditions.
 Each rendition is based on feature detection and testing.
 Let's take one example:

-'jessie.attachListener' is a function and it currently has two renditions.
-One rendition uses W3C compliant 'el.addEventListener' and the uses Microsofts implementation 'el.attachEvent'.
+`jessie.attachListener` is a function and it currently has two renditions.
+One rendition uses W3C compliant `el.addEventListener` and the uses Microsofts implementation `el.attachEvent`.

 Now some functions depend on other functions and properties.
-For example 'jessie.attachBoundListener' depends on 'jessie.attachListener' and 'jessie.bind'.
+For example `jessie.attachBoundListener` depends on `jessie.attachListener` and `jessie.bind`.

 ## Dynamic API